 How to Care for a Hand Injury Before Your Appointment

-If you have broken a bone or injured your hand, an ER doctor may have put on a splint until you can be seen by your regular physician.
-It is important to know how to care for your injury in the meantime, so we have come up with a list of steps and recommendations to consider before your appointment.
+If you have broken a bone or injured your hand, an ER doctor may have put on a splint until your regular physician can see you.
+However, it is essential to know how to care for your hand injury in the meantime, so we have come up with a list of steps and recommendations to consider before your appointment.

 - Elevate the injured arm above your heart by propping it up with pillows or other support.